 "Anytime you offer a product, you want to make sure the consumer uses it responsibly and is satisfied with the service we provide," he said.

-Fulmer says Advance America offers an option for over a million of American consumers facing financial difficulty.
+Fulmer says Advance America offers an option for millions of American consumers facing financial difficulty.

 "Overwhelmingly, the consumers who use our product use it responsibly," he said.